 Once you've decided on a candidate, it's time to formally make the offer, negotiate the terms and get all the required paperwork squared away.

-1. Does the job offer letter include a statement that the job is employment at-will?
+Does the job offer letter include a statement that the job is employment at-will?
 Many people work at-will and it just means that they are not contracted to work for X period of time.
 Instead, employers can let them go at any point without the need to justify the cause.
-You can turn to our job offer template to get started.

 The final step is onboarding and it is not something that you need to worry about from a compliance perspective.
 The onboarding process ensures that the employee is successful right away.
 Check out our infographic on successful onboarding here.